-Works under the supervision of the Patient Financial Services Manager.
+Works under the direct supervision of the Patient Financial Services Manager with ultimate supervision by the Director of Revenue Cycle.
 Processes bills accurately and timely.
 Manages all unpaid insurance accounts.
 Meets insurance collection and A/R benchmarks.
 Performs other duties as assigned.

 PRIMARY JOB DUTIES